TypeStrong/csproj2ts/README.md

 ## API:

+The main function of csproj2ts, getTypeScriptSettings(), returns a promise.

-The returned settings object has the following documented properties:
+In the then() result of the promise, the returned settings object has the following documented properties:

   * files: string[] - This is an array of the files that will be compiled.
   * VSProjectDetails - This object has the following properties which correspond to what was passed-in to csproj2ts (not what was found in the project file):